MikoxMi/SlavyaBot/README.md

 **Bot is local, it allows you to bring together most of the people for social development**

+## Todo:
+- Add Incom at the end of the day

 ## Installation

 This bot work on MongoDB